-- Cut two lemons in half and squeeze the juice out into a baking dish.
+Cut two lemons in half and squeeze the juice into a baking dish.
 Fill the baking dish with water a third of the way and add the lemon skins.
 Cleaning with lemons is easy because you don't have to remove the racks for effective cleaning.
 Lemon works fast by softening the grime on the racks and the inside of the oven.

-- Turn off the oven after thirty minutes and let it cool down.
+Turn off the oven after thirty minutes and let it cool down.
 Take a scouring pad and scrub away the loosened grime.
-Apply pressure on the tougher stains, or you can substitute the scouring pad with a silicone spatula.
+Apply pressure on the tougher stains, or substitute the scouring pad with a silicone spatula.
 Dip the scouring pad in the lemon and keep scrubbing until there's no grime left.
 Work on the inside of the oven and the racks.

 Take a clean towel and dry the inside of the oven.
 If some parts are still dirty, clean them with a scouring pad.

 Lemon water loosens the grime and leaves the oven clean and fresh.

 Before you bake or roast something in the oven, line the base with an oven sheet or regular kitchen foil, and the bottom of your oven will stay clean.

 Use cooking bags when roasting meat; this minimises the amount of fat that drips inside the oven.

 Always remove the tray to avoid spreading grease inside the oven when checking the food.

 When you're done baking or roasting, put a heat-resistant bowl of water inside and heat for twenty minutes at high temperatures.
 The steam loosens the grease and when the oven cools, do a final wipe down using a paper towel.